Part 9: How To Answer Comprehension Questions

 “Comprehension sections can be really “ruff”!”

-How to answer comprehension questions – Step-by-step
+How to answer comprehension questions – Step by step

 To teach you how to answer comprehension questions, we will first walk you through the process and then we’ll work through an example with you.